aisha-x/THM/Learn/SOC Level 1/Summit.md

-**What is the fourth flag you receive after successfully detecting sample4.exe?**
+**4- What is the fourth flag you receive after successfully detecting sample4.exe?**

 It looks like you were able to block my domain this time because every new IP address I try gets detected.